jhrcook/CoreMLDemoApp/README.md

 Rscript -e 'rmarkdown::render("check_images_downloaded.Rmd")'
 ```

-In addition, if there are plants that do not have all of the images downloaded, it creates the file "failed_dwnlds_plant_names.txt" with the list of plant names to be run, again.
+In addition, if there are plants that do not have all of the images downloaded (or are within 50 images of the expected number), it creates the file "failed_dwnlds_plant_names.txt" with a list of plant names to be run, again.

 ```bash
 sbatch --array=1-$(wc -l < failed_dwnlds_plant_names.txt) download_google_images.sh failed_dwnlds_plant_names.txt